SimchaTeich/Microcorruption/14 - Vladivostok/README.md

 ### Summary of program operation: ###
 * Function `main`:
     * copies the code segment to a random location in memory
-    * also moves the cartridge to a random location
+    * also moves the stack locaion to a random location
     * call to `aslr_main`

 * Function `aslr_main`: